dell/omnia/docs/source/limitations.rst

    nodes as part of omnia.yml execution.
 -  Only one storage instance (Powervault) is currently supported in the HPC cluster.
--  Cobbler web support has been discontinued from Omnia 1.2 onwards.
 -  Omnia supports only basic telemetry configurations.
 Changing data fetching time intervals for telemetry is not supported.
 -  Slurm cluster metrics will only be fetched from clusters configured by Omnia.
 -  All iDRACs must have the same username and password.
 -  OpenSUSE Leap 15.3 is not supported on the Control Plane.
--  Slurm Telemetry is supported only on a single cluster.
 -  Omnia might contain some unused MACs since LOM switch have both iDRAC MACs as well as ethernet MACs, PXE NIC ranges should contain IPs that are double the iDRACs present.
 - FreeIPA authentication is not supported on the control plane.
 - The multiple OS feature is only available with Rocky 8.7 when xCAT 2.16.5 is in use.
 Currently, Omnia uses 2.16.4.
+- Currently, Omnia only supports the splitting of switch ports.
+Switch ports cannot be un-split using this script.